MI-FraunhoferIWM/dsms-python-sdk/docs/dsms_sdk/dsms_sdk.md

 pip install .
 ```

-### Accessing DSMS Core
+### Connecting to DSMS

-You need to authenticate yourself to connect with dsms-core using dsms-python-sdk which can be done by following one of the below given steps:
+You need to authenticate yourself to connect with dsms using the `dsms-sdk` Python package which can be done by following one of the below given steps:

 1. **Pick the DSMS host of your choice.**